About

 Prospective Graduate Students

+Note: I am on leave for the 2024-2025 academic year and will not be participating in the admissions process during this time.
 If you are interested in working with me, please mention this in your application materials.
 You can read more about the graduate program and the admissions process on this FAQ page.
 Please note that admissions decisions are made jointly by a committee rather than individual faculty.

 Undergraduate Students